The Police: 2007–2008: reunion tour

 A&M, the band's record company, promoted the 2007–08 reunion tour as the 30th anniversary of the band's formation and of the release of their first single for A&M, "Roxanne".
 The Police Reunion Tour began in late May 2007 with two shows in Vancouver.
 Stewart Copeland gave a scathing review of the show on his own website, which the press interpreted as a feud occurring two gigs into the tour.
 Copeland later apologised for besmirching "my buddy Sting," and chalked up the comments to "hyper self-criticism".

 Tickets for the British leg of the tour sold out within 30 minutes, and the band played two nights at Twickenham Stadium on 8 and 9 September.
-On 29 and 30 September 2007, Henry Padovani joined the group on stage for the final encore of their two shows in Paris, playing the song "Next to You" as a four-piece band.
+On 29 and 30 September 2007, Padovani joined the group on stage for the final encore of their two shows in Paris, playing the song "Next to You" as a four-piece band.
 In October 2007, the group played the largest gig of the reunion tour in Dublin in front of 82,000 fans.
 The group headlined the TW Classic festival in Werchter, Belgium on 7 June 2008.
 They also headlined the last night of the 2008 Isle of Wight Festival on 15 June, the Heineken Jammin' Festival in Venice on 23 June and the Sunday night at Hard Rock Calling (previously called Hyde Park Calling) in London on 29 June.

 In February 2008, the band announced that, when the tour finished, they would break up again.
 "There will be no new album, no big new tour," said Sting.
 "Once we're done with our reunion tour, that's it for The Police."
 The final show of the tour was on 7 August 2008 at Madison Square Garden in New York City.
 The band performed the opening song, "Message in a Bottle", with the brass band of the New York Metropolitan Police Corp.
 Later, they performed "Sunshine of Your Love" and "Purple Haze" as a tribute to the rock trios that preceded them: Cream and The Jimi Hendrix Experience.
 While announcing the show, the group also donated $1 million to New York Mayor Michael Bloomberg's initiative to plant one million trees in the city by 2017.

-The world's highest-earning musicians in 2008, the tour sold 3.7 million tickets and grossed $358 million, making it the third-highest-grossing tour of all time at its conclusion.
+The Police were the world's highest-earning musicians in 2008, as the tour sold 3.7 million tickets and grossed $358 million, making it the third-highest-grossing tour of all time at its conclusion.
 On 11 November 2008, the Police released Certifiable: Live in Buenos Aires, a Blu-ray, DVD and CD set of the band's two performances in Buenos Aires, Argentina on the tour (1 and 2 December 2007).
-Those sets with two DVDs also included a documentary shot by Copeland's son Jordan entitled Better Than Therapy as well as some photographs of Buenos Aires taken by Andy Summers.
+Those sets with two DVDs also included a documentary shot by Copeland's son Jordan entitled Better Than Therapy as well as photographs of Buenos Aires taken by Andy Summers.